-On June 23, 2006, the Oregon Beef Council unanimously approved the proposed administrative rules required by House Bill 2656, which increases the Beef Checkoff in Oregon by 50 cents.
-On July 3, 2006 the Oregon 50 cent Checkoff went into effect.
+On June 23, 2006, the Oregon Beef Council unanimously approved the proposed administrative rules required by House Bill 2656, which increases the Beef Checkoff in Oregon by 50 cents (making it $1.50).
+On July 3, 2006, the Oregon 50 cent Checkoff went into effect.

 This additional 50 cents, the Oregon "Five Dimes" has special legal requirements for how that money can be spent;

 - Ten cents for rangeland research

 - Ten cents for animal science research